a-r-t/SER-225-Game-Platformer/docs/BugReport/bug-report.md

 it's generally best to have both keys able to continually override each other.

 This is not an arrow key specific thing -- this happens because the left key if statement check comes before the right key check, so the right key is able to override the left key, but not vice versa.
+Solving this will require updating the player walking logic to allow the left and right arrow keys to override one another.